crystallow1168/tabapay/README.md

 2) cd into tabapay
 3) Install dependencies using `npm install`
 4) Start the development server with `npm run dev`
+5) Checkout to the project part's branch accordingly (refer to Project parts)

 ## Project parts 🗂️